-- a. the particular geographic location of Rye at the confluence of three rivers and the coast; - b. the planned improvements to flood defences and the need to maintain those that exist; - c. the need to address local sewerage systems which, in extreme conditions, in order to prevent hydraulic overload may discharge diluted untreated wastewater to water courses and the sea; - d. the need to manage drainage for surface water to reduce existing flooding problems either on the site or elsewhere, taking into account the springs to the north and west of Rye which aggravate surface water and ponding and can also be the cause of soil erosion and landslip; - e. the need to avoid any loss of or have adverse impact on any open watercourse and existing culverts and drainage ditches; - f. the use of Sustainable Drainage Systems (SUDS) and measures such as permeable driveways, water harvesting systems and/or green roofs; - g. the impact of any flood mitigation measures on the local habitats and wildlife, which are protected by national and international designations.
+- a. the particular geographic location of Rye at the confluence of the three rivers and the coast; - b. the planned improvements to flood defences and the need to maintain those that exist; - c. the need to address local sewerage systems which, in extreme conditions, in order to prevent hydraulic overload, may discharge diluted untreated wastewater to water courses and the sea; - d. the need to manage drainage for surface water to reduce existing flooding problems either on the site or elsewhere, taking into account the springs to the north and west of Rye which aggravate surface water and ponding and can also be the cause of soil erosion and landslip: - e. the need to avoid any loss of, or have adverse impact on, any open watercourse and existing culverts and drainage ditches: - f. the use of Sustainable Drainage Systems (SUDS) and measures such as permeable driveways, water harvesting systems and/or green roofs; - g. the impact of any flood mitigation measures on the local habitats and wildlife, which are protected by national and international designations; - h.
+The requirement to demonstrate the sequential test does not apply to development on sites that are allocated in the Plan.

-All design to cope with flood risk will take full account of the detailed technical guidance accompanying the National Planning Policy Framework.
-(Footnote 34).
+All design to cope with flood risk will take full account of the detailed technical guidance as set out in the Flood Risk and Coastal Change section of the Planning Practice Guidance.